A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

-where $Softmax\left( \cdot\right)$ denotes the softmax function, and $d_s$ and $d_q$ denote the outputs of the softmax function while inputs are $p_{s}^{'}$ and $p_{q}^{'}$. $d_{t}$ denotes the teacher prototype in knowledge distillation operation and equals to $d_{t} = \frac{d_{s} + d_{q}}{2}$. $L_{KD}$ in Eq. \ref{eq5} denotes the loss of self-distillation between support prototype and teacher prototype, and $KL\left( \cdot\right)$ denotes the KL divergence function, which aims to draw support prototype near to teacher prototype.
-Self-distillation approach prompts the support prototype to be close to the query prototype.
-Because the two prototypes are combinations of intrinsic feature and unique feature, the approach results in the lessen of unique feature and strengthen of intrinsic feature, which means $p_{s}^{'}\left( f_i, f_s\right)\rightarrow p_{s}^{'}\left( f_i\right)$. $p_{s}^{'}\left( f_i\right)$ in formula denotes the support prototype with only intrinsic feature, more suitable for guiding the query segmentation.
+where $Softmax\left( \cdot\right)$ denotes the softmax function, $d_s$ and $d_q$ denote the outputs of the softmax function while inputs are $p_{s}^{'}$ and $p_{q}^{'}$. $d_{t}$ denotes the teacher prototype in knowledge distillation operation and it is equals to $d_{t} = \frac{d_{s} + d_{q}}{2}$. $L_{KD}$ in Eq. \ref{eq5} denotes the loss of self-distillation between support prototype and teacher prototype, and $KL\left( \cdot\right)$ denotes the KL divergence function.
+Self-distillation approach enhances the consistency of support prototype and query prototype.
+Because the two prototypes are combinations of intrinsic feature and unique feature, the approach results in the lessen of unique feature and strengthen of intrinsic feature, which means $p_{s}^{'}\left( f_i, f_s\right)\rightarrow p_{s}^{'}\left( f_i\right)$.
+The $p_{s}^{'}\left( f_i\right)$ in formula denotes the support prototype with only intrinsic feature, more suitable for guiding the query segmentation.
 SDPM can efficiently reduce the unique feature in support prototype and significantly ease the gap between support and query features.
-Experiments in Section \ref{ablation} show the improvement of performance more intuitively.
+Extensive experiments show the improvement of performance more intuitively.